Nassau County Legislature

 The Nassau County Legislature is the lawmaking body of Nassau County, New York.
-Currently, it has 19 different members from 19 different districts.
-It was formed in 1996 to succeed the county's Board of Supervisors, which was ruled unconstitutional.
+The county is divided into 19 legislative districts, each represented by an elected legislator.
+It was formed in 1996 to succeed the Nassau County Board of Supervisors, which had been ruled unconstitutional.

 The legislature serves as a check against the county executive.
 The legislature monitors the performance of county agencies and makes land use decisions as well as legislating on a variety of other issues.
 The county legislature also has sole responsibility for approving the county budget.
 All members can serve for as long as they want (there is no term limit), unless expelled.
 Legislators are elected every two years.

-The presiding officer of the county legislature is called the Presiding Officer.
-The current presiding officer is Richard J. Nicolello, a Republican.
+The presiding officer of the Nassau County Legislature is called the presiding officer.
+The current presiding officer as of January 2024 is Howard J. Kopel, a Republican.
 The presiding officer sets the agenda and presides at meetings of the legislature.
-The Republican Party holds an 12-7 majority over the Democratic Party.
+The Republican Party holds a 12-to-7 majority over the Democratic Party.

 Composition

 History

-When Nassau County first seceded from New York City in 1898, the Nassau County Board of Supervisors was established.
-It was a six-member board, and each member was a government official from the three towns in the county (Oyster Bay, Hempstead, and North Hempstead) and two cities in the county (Glen Cove and Long Beach).
+When the western portions of Queens County joined New York City in 1898, the remaining three towns were formed into Nassau County.
+The Nassau County Board of Supervisors was then established.
+It was a six-member board, and each member was a government official from the three towns in the county (Oyster Bay, Hempstead, and North Hempstead) and later the two cities in the county (Glen Cove and Long Beach).
 The Town of Hempstead had two voting members.
-The Board used a weighted vote system based on the Banzhaf power index, meaning the districts smaller in population had near-no representation on the Board.
+The board used a weighted vote system based on the Banzhaf power index, meaning the districts smaller in population had near-no representation on the board.

-In 1993, federal district court Judge Arthur D. Spatt ruled the Board of Supervisors unconstitutional, citing its clear violation of the Equal Protection Clause for its failure to adhere to the one man, one vote policy, and failure to represent the minority population.
-Over a year later, the Board failed to provide a constitutional successor to itself, and the judge said that if they kept ending up in a deadlock and couldn't choose a new plan, he would make one himself.
-The Board finally chose a plan, creating the Nassau County Legislature, changing the legislative branch of the county for the first time since its establishment, and the first election for the legislature took place in November 1995.
+In 1993, federal district court Judge Arthur D. Spatt ruled the board of supervisors unconstitutional, citing its clear violation of the Equal Protection Clause for its failure to adhere to the one man, one vote policy, and failure to represent the minority population.
+Over a year later, when board members had failed to provide a constitutional successor to the board, the judge said that if they kept ending up in a deadlock and could not choose a new plan, he would make one himself.
+The board finally chose a plan, creating the Nassau County Legislature, changing the legislative branch of the county for the first time since its establishment, and the first election for the legislature took place in November 1995.
 The historic first session began on January 1, 1996, with a Republican majority.

-The plan the Board of Supervisors adopted was written into the Nassau County Charter, and it called for a nineteen-district legislature, with at least two black-majority districts.
-This new plan has the legislature always fluctuating from a Democratic majority to a Republican majority, and vice versa, contrary to the regularly Republican Board of Supervisors.
+The plan adopted by the board of supervisors and written into the Nassau County Charter called for a nineteen-district legislature, with at least two black-majority districts.
+This new plan has had the legislature fluctuating from a Democratic majority to a Republican majority, and vice versa, contrary to the regularly Republican board of Supervisors.